-- b.
+- a.
+Should the program be open to both residential and commercial customers? - b.
 Should the program be open to individual battery owners, or only through aggregators? - c.
 Should the program provide a monthly payment (proportional to daily energy charge/discharge in kWh) instead of an upfront payment to better align payments with savings? - d.
 Should the payment amount be based on estimated system-level fuel cost savings from daily arbitrage? - e.
-Should the program provide a larger payment for batteries in critical facilities, or which serve more vulnerable customers? - f.
-How many years' commitment should have to participate in the program? - 7.
+Should the program provide a larger payment for batteries in critical facilities or which serve more vulnerable customers? - f.
+How many years' commitment should be required to participate in the program? - 7.
 If funds are directed to a scheduled dispatch program and to additional technical support to harness federal efficiency funds, and assuming that the overall budget is fixed, that would require reductions in the budget for other programs. - a.
 Which budgets should be reduced, and by how much? - b.
 LUMA proposes a commercial economic demand response program that could utilize backup generators.
-The Regulation for Demand Response does not allow such a program; it only allows backup generators to be used for demand response in an emergency.
+The Regulation for Demand Response does not allow such a program; it only allows backup generators to be used for demand response in an emergency situation.
 How should the proposed budget for this program be reallocated? - 8.
-Regarding the rebate program, the Energy Bureau agrees that the programs should serve existing residential and commercial customers and target specific end uses likely to comprise a significant portion of baseline energy use on the island such as lighting, water heating, refrigeration, and heating/ventilation/air conditioning (HVAC).
+Regarding the rebate program, the Energy Bureau agrees that the programs should serve existing residential and commercial customers and target specific end uses that are likely to comprise a significant portion of baseline energy use on the island such as lighting, water heating, refrigeration, and heating/ventilation/air conditioning ("HVAC").
 The Energy Bureau is considering requiring several changes to the product list within the water heating end use. - a.
 Should rebates for tankless water heaters be removed from the program? - b.
 Should rebates for heat pump water heaters be added to the program? - c.
 Are there any other promising products and/or end-uses that are missing from the proposed program? - d.
 If so, is there any information on what proportion of energy consumption those products/end-uses currently account for? - 9.
 Regarding the rebate program, the Energy Bureau agrees with LUMA that low-income customers should be eligible for higher incentives than non-low-income customers.
 However, the Energy Bureau notes that the incentive levels cover 30 to 50 of the incremental cost.
 The Energy Bureau is considering requiring that the planned incentive levels cover 100 percent of the total costs for low-income residents as this has been shown to be required for participation and this approach is similar to the approach adopted in other jurisdictions. - a.
 Should low-income incentives (after accounting for federal rebates, if available) be 100 percent of total costs to enable participation? - b.
 If not, should any increase in the proposed structure for low-income incentives be considered? - c.
 Are any other supports necessary to gain participation by low-income customers? - 10.
-As for the rebate program, the Energy Bureau notes that LUMA has a concern with high participation levels and spending that exceeds budget.
+Regarding the rebate program, the Energy Bureau notes that LUMA has a concern with high participation levels and spending that exceeds budget.
 The Energy Bureau agrees that program continuity is important and does not want programs to ramp down or cease if interest exceeds budgets.
-The Energy Bureau is considering requiring a system of program overspending and underspending notifications and a mechanism for adjustments that would allow programs to continue operating.
+As a result, Energy Bureau is considering requiring a system of program overspending and underspending notifications and a mechanism for adjustments that would allow programs to continue operating.
 The Energy Bureau is considering a notification system that dovetails with the quarterly reporting process and is triggered based on one or more thresholds.
-The Energy Bureau is also considering a fully reconciling funding mechanism that allows for approved over and/or under spending to roll into the EE/DR budget for the subsequent year. - a.
-What timing for notification would best allow for discussion with the Energy Bureau and mid-course adjustments? - b.
-What threshold(s) for notification are important for program stability and will allow for mitigation of cost underruns or overruns?
+The Energy Bureau is also considering a fully reconciling funding mechanism that allows for approved over and/or under spending to roll into the EE/DR budget for the subsequent year.